Advice: vibrant clothes, patina and wear of materials

 bluesign logos certified to OE 100 standard Masters of linen

-We can cite the international labels bluesign® , OEKO-TEX® , or the European label Master of Linen®
+We can cite the international labels bluesign® , OEKO-TEX® , or even the European label Master of Linen®

 loom